AlexProdrom/SpaceInvadersAndroid/README.md

 ## History

-The project is still at its first version.
-There will appear more features and repairs in the future.
+The project is at its first and last version, as it successfully met its purpose.

 ## Credits